prometheus/mysqld_exporter/README.md

     ./mysqld_exporter <flags>

-#####  Multi exporter mode
-This mode can be useful in monitoring MySQL deployments in cloud like RDS.

-    ./mysqld_exporter --export-multi-hosts --config-multi-hosts=<path to ini config file>
+#####  Multi-target support

+This exporter supports the multi-target pattern.
+This allows running a single instance of this exporter for multiple MySQL targets.

+To use the multi-target functionality, send an http request to the endpoint /probe?target=foo:5432 where target is set to the DSN of the MySQL instance to scrape metrics from.

+To avoid putting sensitive information like username and password in the URL, you can have multiple configurations in `config.my-cnf` file and match it by adding `&auth_module=<section>` to the request.

-Sample config file for multi exporter mode
+Sample config file for multiple configurations

         [client]
         user = foo
         password = foo123
-        target = localhost:3306
-        [client.server1]
+        [client.servers]
         user = bar
         password = bar123